Mayor of Hackney

 The mayor of Hackney is a directly elected mayor responsible for the executive function of Hackney London Borough Council in London, England.
-The inaugural holder Jules Pipe was succeeded by Philip Glanville following an election on 15 September 2016.
+The post was created following a referendum in the London Borough of Hackney on 2 May 2002.
+The inaugural mayor Jules Pipe was succeeded by Philip Glanville following an election on 15 September 2016.
+Glanville resigned with effect from 22 September 2023, following a scandal.
+Fellow Labour Party councillor Caroline Woodley was elected as Mayor in November 2023.